kiskadee-studio/kiskadee/packages/schema/rules.md

   parent element to trigger state changes, shadows must be placed on the parent element itself, such as a card or button.
 If scenarios arise that require this rule to change, it can be reviewed, but until then this remains as a rule.
+- Shadow was already part of appearance, but it became clearer that shadow is an effect, just like a blurred background or glass effect.